turingschool/career-development-curriculum/module_three/finding_opportunities.md

 * [5 Better Ways to Network on Twitter and LinkedIn](https://www.themuse.com/advice/5-better-ways-to-network-on-twitter-linkedin)

 **Whole Group:** How can you use these sites to find opportunities?
 How could you dig deeper beyond a job listing?

-Let's dive into what you can do with each of these tools:

-*

 #### You Do: Group Time
 In small groups of 3-4 students, using one of the sites discussed, find at least one job that each person in the group is interested in.
 You'll present to the whole group: